cryogen-project/cryogen/evalapply.io/resources/templates/md/posts/2016-04-23-metacircular-evaluator.md

 If the frame contains the variable we [`get`](https://clojuredocs.org/clojure.core/get) (get is a way to retrieve the value belonging to a key) the value belonging to the variable from the frame.
-Otherwise, we start a new `env-loop` over the enclosing environment.
+Otherwise, we start a new `env-loop` over the enclosing environment (the next frame or frames).

 When the `env-loop` is started we first check if we are dealing with the empty environment.
 If that is the case we break the recursion: we have scanned all frames in scope and we are therefore dealing with an unbound variable.